Erasmus+ Study Abroad

 - they are regularly/fully enrolled at TU Dortmund University,

-- the department and the host university have set up an Erasmus cooperation agreement.
+- the department and the host university have set up an Erasmus+ Inter-Institutional Agreement.

 Students receive...

-- financial grants for their study abroad depending on the destination (Erasmus mobility grant),
+- country-specific financial grants for their study abroad (Erasmus+ mobility grant),

-- an exemption from tuition, registration, examination, laboratory and library fees at the host university,
+- exemption from tuition, registration, examination, laboratory, and library fees at the host university,

-- support in the preparation and implementation of the study abroad (cultural, linguistic, organizational),
+- support in preparing for and carrying out the stay abroad (cultural, linguistic, organizational),

 27 Member States of the European Union (EU)